A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Introduction

 \begin{theorem} The maps

 and

 are bijections. \end{theorem}

 \begin{Rem} For a dissecting external atlas $\mathcal{A}$, it is possible for there to be no circuit signature $\sigma$ such that $\mathcal{A}_\sigma=\mathcal{A}$.
-We can actually find a graph such that $\mathcal{A}_{\text{B}}$ (which is necessarily dissecting) gives the desired example; see Figure~\ref{nonexampleBernardi}.
+Consider the example in Figure~\ref{mapexample}.
+The two parallel edges form a circuit $C$.
+If we have $\mathcal{A}_\sigma=\mathcal{A}$ for some circuit signature $\sigma$, then $\sigma(C)$ is both clockwise and counterclockwise due to the leftmost externally oriented basis and the rightmost externally oriented basis, respectively. \end{Rem}